jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 # Field Experience

-**Interned with Trinity Presbyterian Church in Hinsdale, Illinois (September 2018—**
+**Intern with Trinity Presbyterian Church in Hinsdale, Illinois (September 2018— )**

-- Taught adult Sunday school courses on ethics and reading scripture
+- Teachh adult Sunday school courses on ethics and reading scripture
-- Met regularly with the pastor to discuss ministry philosophy and practice
+- Meet regularly with the pastor to discuss ministry philosophy and practice
-- Preached on occasion
+- Preach on occasion

 **Led weekly small group at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (October 2016—April 2017).**